Emailurgency/kb/guide/pricing.md

 ## Plans

-### Free forever

-With  the free plan you can have a maximum of 1 countdown at a time and you get 100 monthly views for free.
-Each additional view is calculated at € 0.01 each.

-### Smart
+### All Inclusive

-Smart plan adds more features such as **_dynamic date countdowns_** and **views analytics**.
-You get **50000 monthly views included** and a price for exceeding view of € 0,005.
+An simple, unique price that unlocks all the features such as **_dynamic date countdowns_**, **views analytics**, **animated buttons** with **100000 monthly countdowns views included** and a price for exceeding view of € 0,005.

-### Business

-Business gives you all the features of Smart **without analytics and concurrent countdowns limits**.
-You get **100000 monthly views included** and a price for exceeding view of € 0,002.

-## Upgrading
+## Activation

-You can always [uprade your plan from the dashboard](https://app.emailurgency.com/upgrade).
+You can [create an account for free now](https://app.emailurgency.com/register) and use without limits.
+Once you're ready to use your creativities, you can [activate anytime from the dashboard](https://app.emailurgency.com/upgrade).

 Upgrade applies immediately and you're required to add a valid credit card.